Skip to content

 I thought I was keeping my baby safe and doing all the right things.
 I worried that she was being taken away from me anyway.
 To make matters worse, my 5-year-old was home with RSV.
 She also had a very severe case, but did not have to be hospitalized.
 It pulled at my momma heart strings that I could not be there with her.

-I wish there were a vaccine for RSV
+I wish I’d had the vaccine for RSV

 Thankfully on day 7, my baby began to improve.
 By day 9, we were back home.